 Having a blog in place is a great first step but using it to reach the right audience at the right time is crucial.
 You don’t want your message to get lost on the high seas of old news and outdated info.
 That’s why your blogs should have meaning and purpose.

-For instance, you can introduce the entire company to new faces through a clearly-labeled blog that your Recruitment Team could manage.
+For instance, you can create team pages to welcome in new employees through a clearly-labeled blog that your Recruitment Team could manage.
 Encourage employees to comment, or like the post to drive engagement.
 It will help new starters settle in quicker and give them a big wow on their first day.

 Lastly, you can use content design to clearly set boundaries between company policies (that HR can manage and update as needed) and fresh news — business updates, charity events or people news or even an employer-sponsored book club.